mattermost/docs/source/upgrade/downgrading-mattermost-server.rst

 .. include:: ../_static/badges/allplans-selfhosted.rst
   :start-after: :nosearch:

 In most cases you can downgrade Mattermost Server using the same steps as :doc:`upgrading-mattermost-server`.
-The binaries can be found in the :doc:`version-archive`.
+Server binaries can be found in the :doc:`Mattermost server version archive </lifecycle/version-archive>` documentation.
 We do not recommend downgrading more than one version back from your current installation.

 Downgrade Mattermost v6.0 to v5.38
 -----------------------------------